 There are plenty of people who need a lawyer but can’t afford one at the going rates.
-In theory, that leaves a huge market of under-served legal consumers.
+In theory, that leaves a huge market of under-served legal consumers who can be base for profitable law practices while addressing access to justice issues.
 And there seem to be plenty of idealistic new and out-of-work lawyers who see that as an opportunity to build a “low-bono” practice.

 Well, I know two lawyers who are actually doing it, and it’s not quite so simple.

 A while back, I sat down with Minneapolis lawyers Emily Cooper and Tracy Reid to talk about their low-bono law practice.

 Cooper and Reid use a sliding-fee scale for all their clients.
 Every client who walks in the door gets a fee he or she can afford based on their income.
 Their target market is, basically, people who fall into the gap between between free legal services and the cost of a regular lawyer.
 I know from my own experience that there are plenty of people in that gap.
 It’s more like a canyon, really.
 Cooper and Reid focus on family law, disability law, and victims of abuse, which means there are plenty of potential clients.

 Before going into business together, Cooper and Reid worked together at Legal Aid, and Emily had worked in private practice for about 10 years before that.
 Together, they have 21 years of law practice experience.
 In other words, they knew what they were doing before they hung out their shingle.

 That experience is pretty important.
 Serving clients at discounted rates means you have to be efficient in order to preserve any kind of a profit margin.
 That kind of efficiency takes a lot of experience.
 So does dealing with all the ethical issues that arise from dealing with vulnerable clients.